 “Show, don’t tell.”
-This is often the first, and most important, lesson any young filmmaker and writer will have to learn if they want their stories taken seriously.
-Emotions should be conveyed through action or striking visuals, not blunt dialogue.
+This is often the first, and most important, lesson filmmakers and writers learn.
+With visual storytelling, emotions, thoughts, and character should be conveyed through action or striking visuals, not blunt dialogue.

 Show -- don’t tell -- how amazing and unique your school is.